-The best type of mulch depends on the plants you’re mulching and the aesthetic you want for your landscaping.
+The best mulch depends on the plants you’re mulching and the aesthetic you want for your landscaping.
 There is no such thing as a one-size-fits-all solution.
-When getting mulch from unknown sources, use caution because they may contain weed seeds.
+Use caution when getting mulch from unknown sources because they may contain weed seeds.
 This defeats one of the main reasons for mulching in the first place.

-Mulch can be made up from a various materials, including:
+Mulch can be made up of various materials, including:

 - Bark: Bark is great for the bases of permanent trees, shrubs, and small greenery.
-Use this type of mulch only after you’ve decided on a garden plan.
+Use this mulch only after you’ve decided on a garden plan.
 Removing bark can be time-consuming.

 - Compost and manure: Compost is useful for a wide range of applications.

-- Shredded leaves: are useful for various purposes and, best of all, they are free!
+- Shredded leaves: are useful for various purposes and, best of all, free!